Nqtural/tuiTimer/README.md

 # tuiTimer
 tuiTimer is a speedcubing timer inspired by csTimer but in a TUI.

-**THIS PROJECT IS IN VERY EARLY BETA AND THERE WILL PROBABLY BE MANY BUGS**
+**THIS PROJECT IS IN EARLY BETA AND THERE WILL PROBABLY BE MANY BUGS**

 ## Installation
 ```